SANJEET2002/gps2gpx/README.md

 # **gps2gpx**

-gps2gpx is a Python library for capturing serial GPS data and converting it into a .gpx file format.
-It provides an easy-to-use interface for accessing GPS data and converting it into a standardized format, making it useful for a wide range of applications such as tracking, mapping, and navigation.
+gps2gpx is a Python library that allows you to read serial GPS data and convert it into a .gpx file format.
+It is designed to be lightweight, efficient, and non-blocking, using multi-threading to capture real-time GPS data without interrupting your program's main flow.

+The library is mainly intended for use on Raspberry Pi, but it is also compatible with other platforms such as Linux and Windows.
+It supports a range of GPS devices and offers customizable data fields.

+gps2gpx is open-source, allowing for community contributions and modifications.
+It is an ideal tool for tracking, mapping, and navigation applications where real-time GPS data is needed.